The Murray Olsson Grand Lodge Museum

 Freemasonry has been a part of South Australian life since planning of the colony commenced in 1834, prior to arrival of the first British settlers in 1836.

-As the leading repository of the material cultural heritage of Freemasonry in South Australia, the Adelaide Masonic Museum seeks to celebrate the contributions of Freemasonry and of individual Freemasons to the life and development of South Australia, the Northern Territory and Australia.
+As the leading repository of the material cultural heritage of Freemasonry in South Australia, the Murray Olsson Grand Lodge Museum seeks to celebrate the contributions of Freemasonry and of individual Freemasons to the life and development of South Australia, the Northern Territory and Australia.
 It does this by collecting, documenting, preserving, displaying and interpreting Masonic records and the material culture of Freemasonry for the community of the State of South Australia and Australia generally.

 The Museum's core collection consists of many hundreds of items of memorabilia relating to Freemasonry in South Australia and the Northern Territory, including regalia, jewels, furniture, glassware, paintings, warrants, documents, photographs, illuminated manuscripts and video tapes.
-The Archives can be viewed by appointment only.
+The collection includes a wealth of documents dating back to the founding of the Colony in 1836, and items belonging to famous Freemasons.
+A large portion of the collection is digitised and can be viewed by appointment only.

 More About Freemasonry